open-edge-platform/edge-ai-sizing-tool/README.md

 #### 3. Run the Application

-Double-click the `start.bat` shortcut on your Desktop.
+- Double-click the `start.bat` shortcut on your Desktop to start services either from a fresh state or restore their previous states.

 Once started, open http://localhost:8080 in your browser.